 If you have been under stress for a while, you might have started self-harming, drinking or taking drugs to get away from the emotional pain.
 Please talk to someone.
-You may be depressed, and the earlier you get help, the quicker you get better.
+You may feel depressed.
+The earlier you get help, the quicker you’ll feel better.

-- QLife (1800 184 527) is Australia’s first national counselling and referral service for LGBTI.
-It runs a 24/7 web chat service, as well as a telephone help line (5.30–10.30pm 7 days) and can refer you to local services for people who are sexually or gender diverse.
+QLife is Australia’s first national counseling and referral service for the LGBTI community.
+It runs a web chat service, as well as a telephone help line (3.00pm -12am 7 days).
+QLife can refer you to local services for people who are sexually or gender diverse.

-- Your GP can organise a referral to see a psychologist or other health professional who can help you learn to feel positive about your sexuality, and to love and accept yourself for who you are.
+Your local GP can organise a referral for you to see a psychologist or other health professional.
+Talking to a psychologist can help you learn to feel positive about your sexuality, and to love and accept yourself for who you are.